DaehwanKimLab/hisat2/MANUAL.markdown

 </td></tr>

-<tr><td id="hisat-options-known-splicesite-infile">
+<tr><td id="hisat2-options-known-splicesite-infile">

-[`--splice-infile`]: #hisat-options-known-splicesite-infile
+[`--splice-infile`]: #hisat2-options-known-splicesite-infile

     --known-splicesite-infile <path>

 </td><td>

-With this mode, you can provide a list of known splice sites, which HISAT makes use of to align reads with small anchors.
+With this mode, you can provide a list of known splice sites, which HISAT2 makes use of to align reads with small anchors.
 You can create such a list using `python extract_splice_sites.py genes.gtf > splicesites.txt`,
-where `extract_splice_sites.py` is included in the HISAT package, `genes.gtf` is a gene annotation file, and `splicesites.txt` is a list of splice sites with which you provide HISAT in this mode.
+where `extract_splice_sites.py` is included in the HISAT2 package, `genes.gtf` is a gene annotation file, and `splicesites.txt` is a list of splice sites with which you provide HISAT2 in this mode.

 </td></tr>

 <tr><td id="hisat-options-novel-splice-outfile">

-[`--novel-splicesite-outfile`]: #hisat-options-novel-splicesite-outfile
+[`--novel-splicesite-outfile`]: #hisat2-options-novel-splicesite-outfile

     --novel-splicesite-outfile <path>

 </td><td>

-In this mode, HISAT reports a list of splice sites in the file <path>:
+In this mode, HISAT2 reports a list of splice sites in the file <path>:
    chromosome name `<tab>` genomic position of the flanking base on the left side of an intron `<tab>` genomic position of the flanking base on the right `<tab>` strand

 </td></tr>

-<tr><td id="hisat-options-novel-splicesite-infile">
+<tr><td id="hisat2-options-novel-splicesite-infile">

-[`--novel-splicesite-infile`]: #hisat-options-novel-splicesite-infile
+[`--novel-splicesite-infile`]: #hisat2-options-novel-splicesite-infile

     --novel-splicesite-infile <path>